Fast Data-driven Greedy Sensor Selection for Ridge Regression: Introduction

 The reminder of this paper is organized as follows: In Section~\ref{sec: problem}, we formulate the sensor selection problem and explain the computation challenge of the greedy algorithm for that problem.
 In Section~\ref{sec: GREG}, we derive the recurrence relations and develop the fast greedy algorithm, GREG.
-In Section~\ref{sec: preprocessing}, we provide a preprocessing technique for reducing the computational complexity for data of the high-dimensional target vectors.
 In Section~\ref{sec: related-work}, we explain related works of data-drive sensor-selection algorithms.
-In Section~\ref{sec: application}, we show results of the applications to the real-world data with comparison to other sensor-selection algorithms.
+In Section~\ref{sec: application}, we show results of the applications to some datasets with comparison to other sensor-selection algorithms.
 Finally, we conclude with a summary of the results in Section~\ref{sec: conclusion}.

 \textit{Notation:} Index sets $\Omega = \{1, 2, \dots, N\}$ and $S = \{S_1, S_2, \dots, S_k\} \subset \Omega$ represent sets of the all sensor candidates and the selected sensors, respectively.
 Vector $x_S = [x_{S_1}, x_{S_2}, \dots, x_{S_k}]^{\top} \in \mathbb{R}^k$ has $S_i$th component of vector $x$ in its $i$th component. $X_S \in \mathbb{R}^{k \times M}$ is a matrix of which $i$th row is equivalent to $S_i$th row of $X$ for each $i \in \{1, 2, \dots, k\}$.
 Likewise, $X_{\cdot, S} \in \mathbb{R}^{M \times k}$ is a matrix of which $i$th column is equivalent to $S_i$th column of $X$. $P_{S, S} \in \mathbb{R}^{k \times k}$ is a matrix of which $(i, j)$ entry is $P_{S_i, S_j}$ for each $i$, $j \in \{1, \dots, k\}$.
 We denote a set of consecutive positive integers ranging from $a$ to $b$, $\{a, a+1, \dots, b\} \subset \mathbb{N}$, by $a:b$.
 The notation shown in Table~\ref{tb: notation} can be used without description, hereinafter.